juliastic/juliastic/README.md

-### Hello, Julia here 👩🏼‍💻
+### Hello, Julia here 👋

-I'm a PhD student at TU/e, focusing on utilising generative AI in mHealth apps for preventive healthcare.
+I'm a software engineer with a background in generative AI for preventive healthcare and human-centered computing. 💻